Skip to Content

 Diet and Nutrition

-California condors are meat-eaters, predatory animals like turkey vultures who obtain almost all their nutrition from carrion.
-Lacking a sense of smell, they zero in on corpses by observing other scavenger birds.
+California condors are obligate scavengers – like turkey vultures, they obtain almost all their nutrition from carrion (dead animals) and never hunt live prey.
+Lacking a strong sense of smell, they zero in on carcasses by sight, often by watching other scavenging birds.

 Larger corpses, such as deer, cattle, sheep, cougars, and bears, are favored over smaller ones, but hunger often forces the condor to accept the remains of jackrabbits, coyotes, and even salmon.